Quivers, Flow Trees, and Log Curves: Introduction

 \subsection{DT quiver invariants}

 A quiver with potential $(Q,W)$ is given by a finite oriented graph $Q$, and a finite formal linear combination $W$ of oriented cycles in $Q$.
-We denote by $Q_0$ the set of vertices of $Q$.
+We denote by $Q_0$ the set of vertices of $Q$, and by $Q_1$ the set of edges of $Q$.
 For every dimension vector $\gamma \in N \coloneqq \Z^{Q_0}$ and stability parameter